The truth about what mistakes to avoid if you’re falsely accused of a sex offense in Texas

 Indeed, the presumption of innocence, which is a hallmark of our legal system and is written into Texas law, often gets trampled following such accusations.

 The book False Accusation of Rape: Lynching in the 21st Century by longtime lawyer John Davis examines this very problem of false sex crime claims.
 Davis equates what he considers “contemporary rape hysteria” with the lynchings of 10,000 black men from the late 1800s through the early 1900s, after similar false claims during the so-called Jim Crow era.

 Davis argues that there is a “lynch mob mentality” today toward all men accused of sex crimes — a mentality that is fostered, he says, by the government itself.
 His book has been credited as a “sadly necessary handbook for men falsely accused of sexual assault.”

 At Neal Davis Law Firm, we understand these needs more than most and can fight back for your innocence to ensure that justice prevails.

 So don’t wait.
 Don’t hesitate.

-Contact us today and you will quickly receive a free and confidential legal review of your case — and at no obligation to you.
+Contact us today and you will quickly receive a confidential legal review of your case — and at no obligation to you.
 Then, you can decide how you want to respond, keeping in mind that knowing how not to respond to a false sex crime allegation is just the start.